-The chart on the following page summarizes the treatment under the terms and conditions of the award agreements and plan documents of restricted share units (RSUs), performance share units (PSUs), stock options and deferred share units (DSUs) when a named executive retires, resigns, is terminated without cause or dies:
+The chart below summarizes the treatment under the terms and conditions of the award agreements and plan documents of restricted share units (RSUs), performance share units (PSUs), stock options and deferred share units (DSUs) when a named executive retires, resigns, is terminated without cause or dies:

-- treatment of the award on resignation or termination may be specified in the named executives' employment agreements (see pages 94 and 95) - if a named executive reaches normal or early retirement during the severance period that follows a termination without cause, certain vested options may be exercised until the end of the severance period - awards that have not vested may be forfeited if the executive breaches post-employment conditions.
+- treatment of the award on resignation or termination may be specified in the named executives' employment agreements (see pages 93 and 94) - if a named executive reaches normal or early retirement during the severance period that follows a termination without cause, certain vested options may be exercised until the end of the severance period - awards that have not vested may be forfeited if the executive breaches post-employment conditions.
 The named executives are subject to non-competition and non-solicitation conditions for two years - awards may be clawed back as the board can recoup or cancel the incentive awards if the named executive is involved in fraud or a serious misconduct - awards are forfeited if the named executive is terminated with cause - restricted share units, performance share units, stock options, deferred share units and performance deferred share units may be transferred to a beneficiary or an estate when a named executive dies.

-Early retirement ^{1, 2} • 55 years old and age plus continuous service totals at least 65 Normal retirement ^{1,2} • 65 years old, or • 55 years old and age plus continuous service totals at least 70 Resignation or termination without cause Death RSUs/PSUs > Number is pro-rated Payment on the scheduled payout date, subject to any performance conditions Number is pro-rated for grants within the first anniversary of the grant date Vest in full for grants beyond the first anniversary of the grant date Payment on the scheduled payout date, subject to any performance conditions Forfeited on resignation Number is pro-rated based on service from the date of grant on termination without cause Vest in full Payment as of the date of death Performance conditions are waived Stock options > Unvested options terminate Vested options can be exercised until the end of the term Unvested options are pro-rated for grants made in the previous 12 months Unvested options continue to vest in full according to the vesting schedule Vested options can be exercised until the end of the term Unvested options are forfeited upon resignation and continue to vest for 90 days upon termination without cause Vested options can be exercised for a 90-day period beginning one year after resignation or termination without cause Unvested options vest Vested options can be exercised within one year of the date of death DSUs > Canadian executives r year nust redeem vested awa ards by December 1 5 of the following
+Early retirement • 55 years old and age plus continuous service totals at least 65 1 Normal retirement • 65 years old, or • 55 years old and age plus continuous service totals at least 70 Resignation or termination without cause Death RSUs/PSUs > Number is pro-rated Payment on the scheduled payout date, subject to any performance conditions ff ff t t t t t f f f f f f f f f f f f Number is pro-rated for grants within the first anniversary of the grant date Vest in full for grants beyond the first anniversary of the grant date Payment on the scheduled payout date, subject to any performance conditions Forfeited on resignation Number is pro-rated based on service from the date of grant on termination without cause Vest in full Payment as of the date of death Performance conditions are waived Stock options > Unvested options terminate Vested options can be exercised until the end of the term F I I I I I I I I I I I I I I I I I I I Jnvested options are pro-rated for grants made in the previous 12 months Jnvested options continue to vest in full according to the vesting schedule /ested options can be exercised until the end of the verm Unvested options are forfeited upon resignation and continue to vest for 90 days upon termination without cause Vested options can be exercised for a 90-day period beginning one year after resignation or termination without cause Unvested options vest Vested options can be exercised within one year of the date of death DSUs > Canadian executives n year U.S. executives can re deferral election form ede -